Product Info, Your Questions my answers.

 pickups can bring.

 These pickups are made one at a time, by me, in my small USA shop.
 I use USA Remington wire and have made my pickups as affordable as possible, using the highest quality parts from top USA suppliers.
 My pickups have that true vintage tone that only fine made hand/scatter wound pickups can bring.
 All my pickups are vintage spec'd to the correct pre CBS or early CBS years.
+It takes about 2 weeks to reverse engineer a guitar pickup by taking Videos and notes and playing back in super slow motion.
+I have spent my most time studying the work of my favorite famous winders , Abigal Ybarra, Virgil Arlo, David White and Alan Hamel just to name a few.
+So I knew I had a very high bar to climb.

 My pickups are made to last, and come from the result of listening to my vintage guitar collection, and taking apart a bucket full of DEAD Fender pickups, studying them, painstakingly un-winding them, and taking very detailed notes.
 This is how I came up with my proprietary way of hand winding my pickups.
 I started BETA testing in 2020 on every kind of neck and body wood made.
 Plus tested on tube and solid state amps, pedals, digital devices, and software in my recording studio, that I opened in 1999, with fantastic results.
+All of my pickups are BETA tested for 6 months by professional Musicians who work the road and recording studios.

 I have built numerous partcasters, and have installed my pickups, and they are highly comparable to my vintage collection.
 I am receiving great reviews and feedback from all the guitar players currently using my pickups.